Research Prototype Authentication

 Server

-After the STARK is verified, verifyPepperCommitP2(mimc_output, storedC) is called.
+After the consistency proof is verified, verifyPepperCommitP2(mimc_output, storedC) is called.
 The server recomputes Poseidon(mimc_output, serverPepper) and compares it — using timing-safe equality — to the stored commitment C. If they match, authentication succeeds.

 Final credential binding check